The Lois Lenski Covey Foundation

 We review literacy grant requests in two cycles annually: new requests in the spring, and renewal requests in the fall.
 Please note the following deadlines:

-October 1 - Renewal requests and reports from current grantees
+Renewal requests and reports from current grantees are due.

 Potential applicants should contact the following Foundation trustee via email in the areas listed: